uwaiseibna2/GAP/README.md

 ENSMUSG000059970  sloth         NA                - - - A - T - G C A - - - - - C T A
 ```

+GAP input files have numbered filename where each file contains aforementioned formatted multi-species sequence alignment.

 # Tree Feature Extraction from Newick Format Tree